-AP Nursing - Associate of Science Degree in Nursing
+Advanced Placement (AP) Nursing - Associate of Science Degree in Nursing

-Advanced Placement Option - For Practical Nurses
+Advanced Placement Option for Licensed Practical Nurses (LPN)

-The Claremont and Keene Advanced Placement Option (AP) is designed to expand upon the previous education of the Practical Nurse.
-2014 applicants should have a current Practical Nurse license.
-The application and selection process is the same as for the Associate of Science Degree in Nursing (see page 39) except a NH State Police Criminal background check is required of any applicant who holds a PN license other than a NH LPN.
+The Advanced Placement (AP) option is designed to expand upon the previous education of the Practical Nurse.
+Applicants should have a current Practical Nurse license.
+The application and selection process is the same as for the Associate of Science Degree in Nursing (see page 40) except a NH State Police Criminal background check is required of any applicant who holds a PN license other than a NH LPN.
 Instructions for the criminal background check are available in the nursing office.
-The results of this background check must be submitted to the ASN Program Director who will determine applicant's eligibility for the ASN program.
-Applicants must meet with ASN program director.
-This program begins every summer depending on sufficient number of qualified applicants, instructors and clinical sites.
+The results of this background check must be submitted to the ASN Department Chairperson who will determine the applicant's eligibility for admission to the ASN Program.
+Admission is on a space available basis.
+In addition to the above requirements AP applicants will be required to take the ATI Assessment Test for Fundamentals of Nursing and Nutrition and achieve a proficiency level II.

-Applications and completed application requirements must be received in the Office of Admissions by February 28 for the application to be placed in the applicant pool.
+Applications and completed application requirements must be received in the Office of Admissions by February 28 for the application to be placed in the applicant pool for consideration.
 Students are notified of acceptance by April 1.

-Equivalent nursing credits of B- or higher, from a regionally accredited nursing school may be transferred from the applicants' basic practical nursing program.
-Equivalency of credits will be determined by the ASN Program Director when transcripts and course descriptions are submitted.
-Students from non-regionally accredited programs who achieved credits witha "B-" or higher, contact the ASN Program Director to determine eligibility for possible recognition of previous academic work.
-AP students enter into the second year of the Associate Degree Nursing program.
-Students must be matriculated into the Advanced Placement Option to enter the program of study.
-The following degree requirements must be completed with an achieved grade of C or better before admission to the (AP) Advanced Placement Option:
+Equivalent nursing credits of "B-" (80%) or higher, from a regionally accredited nursing school may be transferred from the applicants' basic practical nursing program.
+Equivalency of credits will be determined by the ASN Department Chairperson when transcripts and course descriptions are submitted.
+Students from non-regionally accredited programs who achieved credits with a "B-" or higher, should contact the ASN Department Chairperson to determine eligibility for possible recognition of previous academic work.
+AP students enter into the second year of the ASN Program.
+The following degree requirement must be completed with an achieved grade of "C" or better before admission to the Advanced Placement option: